WallarooLabs/wally/book/getting-started/linux-setup.md

 # Setting Up Your Ubuntu Environment for Wallaroo

-These instructions have been tested for Ubuntu Artful, Trusty, and Xenial releases.
+These instructions have been tested for Ubuntu Artful, Bionic, Trusty, and Xenial releases.

 There are a few applications/tools which are required to be installed before you can proceed with the setup of the Wallaroo environment.